corysimmons/postcss-ant/README.md

 It is up to you to define the separator like so: `@ant-namespace acme-;`

+There is no default namespace since namespaces look pretty bad and this code will be processed **before** it gets to a browser (so future W3C specs won't clash).
+The only way I see this being a problem is if you are using a preprocessor library that might clash.
+For instance, a Sass library with a `sizes()` mixin would throw an error.

 ###### @ant-gutter

 A global gutter setting. `30px` by default.
 Can be any valid CSS length.
 Can be overridden with `gutter()`.